 Pitching for Business

 In these difficult economic times clients will be shopping around for value and competition for work will be fierce.
 Clients are interested in the people as well as the product.
-You need to be able to stand out from the rest of the pack.
+You need to be able to stand out from the rest of the pack, which often means saying less and listening more.
 This course will help you to understand the pitching process, from gathering relevant information before the pitch to the presentation itself.
 It will help ensure that you make the right impression and increase your chances of winning the work.

 Even the most sophisticated marketing programme will fail without proper follow-up.
 Memories are short.
 If you are not in the client’s consciousness you will not win the work.
 In this course you will learn the importance of following up contacts or marketing initiatives.
 I offer techniques and strategies for keeping the contact “warm” without annoying them!